-In 1972, the work of The Lewis School began modestly in the founder’s living room as a tutorial program for five curious, “incorrigible” little boys and a shy, speech-hesitant little girl, who were struggling to read, write, spell, follow directions, and listen to their teachers.
-Today, the school is housed in an historic100-year old mansion in the heart of Princeton, whose many institutions and athletics facilities provide a learning canvas for the school.
-More than four decades of alumni success confirm The Lewis School’s legacy as a proven leader at the forefront of education for students who learn differently.
+Established in 1972, the work of The Lewis School began modestly in the living room of Marsha Lewis as a tutorial program for five curious, “incorrigible” little boys and a shy, speech-hesitant little girl, who were struggling to read, write, spell, follow directions, and listen to their teachers.
+Today, the school is housed in an historic 100-year old mansion in the heart of Princeton, whose many institutions and athletics facilities provide a learning canvas for the school.